w3c/market-data-odrl-profile/NewTerms.md

 The debtor makes the creditor aware of a desired state of the world (defined by the action scope).

-Where the action scope is md:Audit, the debtor requests the creditor to accede to an audit.
+Where the action scope is **md:Audit**, the debtor requests the creditor to accede to an audit.

-Where the action scope is md:ServiceFacilitator, the debtor requests the creditor allow a service facilitator to access the asset.
+Where the action scope is **md:ServiceFacilitator**, the debtor requests the creditor allow a service facilitator to access the asset.

 <br>**md:Report**